Altronix/linq-network/docs/source/api/api_rust/api_rust_event.rst

    #[derive(PartialEq)]
    pub enum Event;

-The atx_net stream API returns a stream of Events.
+The linq_network stream API returns a stream of Events.
 The event is represented as an enum variant which is bound to event specific data.

 Variants
 --------